deepCeadeus/pokeemerald-modern-oras-3.4R/README.md

 These moves:
 - Have increased priority.
-- Must be relearned using a Heart Scale.
+- Must be relearned using a Heart Scale at MOVE RELEARNER in Fallarbor.
+- The moves are recover, will o wisp, taunt, and torment with +1 priority
+-
 Available on:
 - Murkrow / Honchkrow
-- Shuppet
+  -Taunt/Torment
-- Banette
+- Shuppet / Banette
+  -Taunt/Torment/Will O Wisp
 - Sableye
+  - Taunt/Torment/Will O Wisp/Recover

 ---